 Besides selling originals, I also sell prints and notecards.
 I pay a local printer to make them, and recently I began adding Bible verses or poems to the back of my cards.
 The lower prices (compared to original artwork) make it easier for someone to purchase these on the spur of the moment.

-In case it helps anyone else, here’s what I do to sell my art. . .
+In case it helps anyone else, here’s what I do to sell my art locally:

 I probably don’t utilize Facebook as much as I should.
 I want to paint—not market!
 But Facebook does draw a lot of local attention to my art.
-I post images of all my finished paintings, and sometimes get commissions for similar pieces, or a sale.
+I post images of all my finished paintings and sometimes get commissions (or sales) for similar pieces.

-As you might expect, paintings of local scenes and nearby places seem to garner the most attention with the local Facebook crowd.
+As you might expect, paintings of local scenes and nearby places seem to garner the most attention from the local Facebook crowd.

-2. By selling art at local events in my town
+2. Selling my art at local events in town

 Our small town celebrates each holiday with some sort of organized gathering, and in the summer months, a town market is held on Main Street.
 I have done well at the Christmas and Cotton Festivals (and not so well at the town market).